 - the work involved in producing sustainable local food

-- how sustainable agricultural practices support environmentally sound land stewardship;
+- how sustainable agricultural practices support environmentally sound land stewardship

-- the social/community-building value of CSA farming.
+- the social/community-building value of CSA farming

-Basic understandings of our internship:
+About our internship:

-- interns should have housing in our area and reliable transportation to and from the farm;
+Interns should have housing in our area and reliable transportation to and from the farm;

-- interns must be physically able to lift 30 pounds, walk and bend over for extended periods of time, and able to work under adverse conditions such as rain, heat, humidity and cold.
+Interns must be physically able to lift 30 pounds, walk and bend over for extended periods of time, and able to work under adverse conditions such as rain, heat, humidity and cold.

-3. Tell us about any relevant experience.
+- Tell us about any relevant experience.